MicrosoftDocs/visualstudio-docs/docs/ide/solutions-and-projects-in-visual-studio.md

 ::: moniker-end

 Many menu commands are available from the right-click context menu on various items in **Solution Explorer**.
 These commands include building a project, managing NuGet packages, adding a reference, renaming a file, and running tests, just to name a few.
+For more information, see [How to use Solution Explorer](use-solution-explorer.md).

 For ASP.NET Core projects, you can customize how files are nested in **Solution Explorer**.
 For more information, see [Customize file nesting in Solution Explorer](file-nesting-solution-explorer.md).